 - You can use a smooth or fluted pastry cutter/wheel to cut the dough.
 I did both, and I found that the smooth cut rugelach looked prettier.
 (Though the cookies I photographed were the fluted ones…)

 And yes… I do realize that Chanukah has been over for more than a week now.
 Every year I have so many holiday recipes lined up, and every year I run into the same problem: so much time spent baking leaves woefully little time for writing!
 (I have no fewer than 14 blog drafts in progress…) I am always determined to post recipes *before* the holiday, but that’s me, the girl who posts a week later… At least in this case, since these rugelach are a little Christmasy (what with the gingerbread spices), I think it’s perfectly appropriate to continue stuffing your face with them.
-In fact, I’m sure Santa would even love a plate with milk?
-Or not. 😉
+In fact, I’m sure Santa would even love a plate with milk? 😉

 Gingerbread Speculoos Rugelach